Car Accident Lawyer in Woodbridge, VA

 Non-Economic Damages (Non-Financial Losses)

 Non-economic damages do not have an intrinsic monetary value.
 However, these damages offer a way to compensate accident victims for their physical suffering and emotional stresses.

 - Loss of enjoyment of life

 In their initial consultations, many claimants want to know what their cases are worth.
-Unfortunately, there is no good one-size-fits-all value that encapsulates all accident claims.
+But unfortunately, there is no good one-size-fits-all value that encapsulates all accident claims.

 To calculate your losses, we will need to:

 - Investigate your accident